Infection & ResponseExam Focus

 Frequently Examined

 Non-specific defences are examined at all difficulty levels in AQA biology.
-Foundation questions test recall of barriers; higher questions ask for mechanistic explanations of phagocytosis and inflammation.
+Foundation questions test recall of barriers; standard questions ask for mechanistic explanations of phagocytosis.

 • 3-mark "describe how the body prevents pathogens entering" questions: Give three distinct points — skin as physical barrier, mucus trapping pathogens in airways, and stomach acid killing swallowed pathogens.
 Each needs to name the barrier AND explain how it prevents infection.

-• 4-mark phagocytosis sequence: Must include all steps in order: recognition, attachment, engulfment (phagosome formation), lysosome fusion, enzyme digestion, waste expulsion.
+• 3-mark phagocytosis sequence: Must include all steps in order: detection (phagocyte detects chemicals from pathogen), engulfment (cell membrane surrounds pathogen), and digestion (enzymes break down the pathogen).
 Missing any step loses marks.

 • Required practical (disc diffusion): Know independent, dependent, and control variables.
 Know why 25°C is used.
 Know how to calculate zone area.
 Know what a water control shows.

 Common mark losses: Saying mucus kills bacteria (it traps them; lysozyme kills them).
-Forgetting that macrophages present antigens (this links non-specific to specific immunity).
-Describing phagocytosis without mentioning lysosomes and enzymes.
+Forgetting that cilia sweep mucus to the throat (not just "upwards").
+Not stating what the enzymes do in phagocytosis (they break down/digest the pathogen).

 Keep building this topic